Updated October 2019

 Jaga Restaurant – an organic garden to table restaurant with the best selection of Sri Lankan dishes.
 We got to choose our dishes from a selection of clay pots filled with delicious curries.
 The aroma was amazing.

 We finished the meal with curd and honey.
-We learned the curd is discarded after four days and the clay pot it is served from, destroyed.
-Unlike yogurt.
+We learned the curd is discarded after four days, and the clay pot it is served from is destroyed.

 We loved the restaurant and would recommend booking a table when visiting Polonnaruwa.